Quality of Life

 Southeastern Connecticut has the best of everything!

-SE CT: A Whole Lot to Offer
+Southeastern Connecticut: A Whole Lot to Offer

 Our region is rich in natural resources, but is also offers other unique advantages.
 Centrally located between New York and Boston, accessible through numerous, connected transportation options including rail, bus, major highways, air and a deep water port, southeastern Connecticut businesses can reach customers seamlessly and efficiently.